Introduction

 Factors to consider

 Entities will need to identify the event(s) that they consider relevant to their individual circumstances and assess whether it reflects conditions at the balance sheet date.
-As described in the FRC’s guidance – does the event shine a brighter light on conditions (at the balance sheet date) or did conditions change after the balance sheet date?
+As the Financial Reporting Council (FRC) describes in its COVID-19 guidance (see Other Resources below) – does the event shine a brighter light on conditions (at the balance sheet date) or did conditions change after the balance sheet date?

 When making judgements about conditions that existed at the balance sheet date, entities will need to use all available information about the nature and timing of events.
 For example, consideration might be given to the impact of:

-Consideration will need to be given to the continually changing circumstances relating to Russia’s invasion of Ukraine.
+Consideration will need to be given to the changing circumstances relating to overseas conflict.
 Factors might include:

-• changes in the location of the war and the impact on the ability to trade with organisations or individuals in affected areas;
+- locations of conflict and impact on the entity’s ability to trade with organisations or individuals in affected areas;

-• the ability for entities to access assets in areas affected by the war;
+- the entity’s ability to access assets in areas affected by the war; or

 Implications for forecasting

 Forecasting future income and cash flows is important when valuing certain items in the accounts, for example when estimating recoverable amounts.
 With the exception of going concern assessments, the estimated future cash flows must be based on conditions that existed at the balance sheet date, taking into account expectations as at that date about possible variations in the amount or timing of those future cash flows.
-Therefore, the estimation of a recoverable amount might be very different for the same asset if the calculation was performed for a 31 December 2021 year end and say, a 31 March 2022 year end.
-In these situations, judging whether an event is adjusting or non-adjusting will be particularly significant.
+Therefore, the estimation of a recoverable amount might be very different for the same asset if the calculation was performed for a 31 December 2024 year end and say, a 31 March 2025 year end.
+Where there are substantial changes in the economic and/or geopolitical environment, judging whether an event is adjusting or non-adjusting will be particularly significant.

 Going concern